Adaptive Health Behavior Inventory (AHBI)

 AHBI Measures: Health-Related Behavior Gender Differences

-Fifteen of the 20 AHBI measures discriminate between women and men and identify gender-based differences in health-related behaviors, particularly in relation to seeking information about nutrition (AHBI-11) and internal locus of control around health-care decision-making (AHBI-20).
+Fifteen of the 20 AHBI measures discriminate between women and men and identify gender-based differences in health-related behaviors, particularly in relation to seeking information about nutrition (AHBI-11) and internal locus of health decision-making responsibility (LofHDR) (AHBI-20).

 Adaptive health behavior inventory (AHBI) Content

-AHBI is a language-based psychometric assessment designed to assess multiple health-related dimensions of behavior in relation to different health contexts.
+AHBI is a language-based psychometric assessment designed to assess multiple health-related dimensions of response to different health contexts.
 The health dimensions confirmed by factor analytic studies include:

 Applying the AHBI